-According to the BBB, Trojan Professional Services, Inc. was founded and incorporated in 1989.
+They’re legit.
+According to the BBB, Trojan Professional Services, Inc. is a legitimate collection agency, founded and incorporated in 1989.
 The BBB established TPS’s profile page the same day TPS was founded.
-TPS is listed as a collection agency.
-Buzzfile estimates TPS’s annual revenue at $11.8 million and the size of their headquarters staff at 99 employees.
+Buzzfile estimates Trojan Professional Service’ annual revenue at $11.8 million and the size of their headquarters staff at 99 employees.

-The Trojan Professional Services website does not provide a lot of detailed information about its business practices or its client base.
-According to its website, TPS handles “time consuming tasks so their clients …can focus on patient care and increasing revenue.”
+The Trojan Professional Services website does not provide a lot of detailed information about its business practices or its client base, but they appear to collect for the healthcare and dental industry.
+According to its website, TPS handles “time consuming tasks so their clients can focus on patient care and increasing revenue.”

 Trojan Professional Services page promises an “increase…in case acceptance, production, and collections.”
 TPS’s services include insurance benefit services; “Dentifi,” which “combines automated eligibility and access to thousands of Trojan Benefit Plans”; a custom benefit option with patient history reports; eligibility services; managed care reporting; “DrDirect,” which “eliminates paperwork, increases cash flow, and avoids costly delays” by using electronic payment processing; “Ask the Consultant” consultation services; the Trojan Today newsletter; and third-party collections.